kuronekouwu/Discord-Tech-Talk/README.md

 # 🤚 Bot discord Tech-Talk (Beta)
-bot for make techtalk like clubhouse but you can able not to verify community discord server.
+Bot discord for make techtalk like clubhouse but you can able not to verify community discord server.

 ![Example bot discord](https://media.discordapp.net/attachments/745354899994312704/865654567667630110/unknown.png)